 Tips and Resources for Virtual ASQ Screenings

-Virtual ASQ screenings have increased exponentially over the past few months, presenting a range of challenges, such as getting questionnaires to parents, figuring out how to adapt materials, and handling technology issues.
+Virtual ASQ screenings have increased exponentially during the COVID-19 health crisis, presenting a range of challenges, such as getting questionnaires to parents, figuring out how to adapt materials, and handling technology issues.

 Here we’ve outlined some key tips and helpful resources to make your virtual screenings go as smoothly as possible.